-Mobility solution for the Elderly (Graduation Project)
+Mobility Solution for the Elderly (Graduation Project)

 “This was executed as part of my Graduation Project, under the guidance of Elephant Design Pvt.
 Ltd., a renowned consultancy in the field of design and innovation.”